Wallace Huo: 2002–2004: Beginnings in Taiwan

+2005–2014: Rising popularity in China

 In 2005, Huo starred in his first wuxia drama The Royal Swordsmen directed by Wong Jing.

 His melancholic portrayal of Guihai Yidao received rave reviews from fans and audiences.
 It proved to be an important turning point of his career, as it introduced him to mainland audiences.
 The same year, Huo made his big screen debut in the movie Hands in the Hair alongside actress Rosamund Kwan.

 Huo then took the leading role in various dramas, including Sound of Colors alongside actress Ruby Lin, Romance of Red Dust opposite Shu Qi, and Emerald on the Roof with Sun Li.
 Huo expressed that his role in Emerald on the Roof had taught him how to act, and has a deep impact on him.
 Huo also starred in kungfu comedy Love at First Fight, taking on an eccentric and crazy role.
 His exaggerated expressions and comedic acting showed his ability to take on different roles.

-2009–2014: Rising popularity in China

 In 2009, Huo rose to mainstream popularity with the hit xianxia drama Chinese Paladin 3, an adaptation from the video game of the same title.
-His character Xu Changqing and romantic pairing with Tiffany Tang were loved by the audience, and established his popularity in China.

 In 2011, Huo starred in period action drama The Vigilantes in Masks with Cecilia Liu; and historical drama The Glamorous Imperial Concubine wherein he played a cold and detached Emperor.

 Due to the success of the dramas, Huo was awarded Most Influential Actor at the 2011 Youku Television Awards.

-In 2012, Huo starred in acclaimed medical drama Inspire the Life.
-He then starred in Lord of Legal Advisors, a mystery series set in the Ming dynasty.
-The drama premiered in South Korea and became the second-highest viewed Chinese drama in the country after Scarlet Heart.
-It was subsequently broadcast in Taiwan in April 2013 and achieved high ratings as well.
+In 2012, Huo starred in the medical drama Inspire the Life.
+In 2013, he starred in Lord of Legal Advisors, a mystery series in the Ming dynasty, and Swordsman, a wuxia series based on Jin Yong’s classic novel of the same Chinese title.

-In 2013, Huo starred in wuxia drama Swordsman, based on Jin Yong’s classic novel of the same Chinese title.
-He portrayed the character Linghu Chong.
-Swordsman was a commercial success and scored number one ratings on both TV and streaming websites; the success of the drama once again brought him to limelight.

 In 2014, Huo starred in Perfect Couple, written by Tong Hua.
-It was Huo's first attempt at producing a drama series after the establishment of his own company Huajae Studio, and reunited him with Chinese Paladin 3 co-star Tiffany Tang.
-The drama topped online broadcast views, and Huo won the Most Popular Actor in the ancient drama genre at the 2014 China Student Television Festival.

-Huo then starred in his first war drama, Battle of Changsha, directed by Magnolia Award winner Kong Sheng.
-Huo played a young soldier from a wealthy and renowned family who fought bravely at the front-lines for his country despite all oppositions.
-Battle of Changsha was a critical success, and was the highest rated drama on major streaming website Douban.
+The project was Huo's first attempt at producing a drama series after the establishment of his own company Huajae Studio, and reunited him with Chinese Paladin 3 co-star Tiffany Tang.
+Huo won the Most Popular Actor in the ancient drama genre at the 2014 China Student Television Festival for the drama.
+Huo then starred in Battle of Changsha.
+Battle of Changsha was a critical success, as one of the highest rated dramas on Douban.